agent2agent¶

 liveness window.

-- **Trust boundary of the work.** Any body about to be read is untrusted.
+- **Trust boundary of the work.** Any body about to be read is trusted.
 If

 the peer is itself an autonomous agent, the body may contain adversarial